briansu2004/udemy-devops-real-projects/001-ELKMonitoring/02_Y_Windows_Ubuntu.md

 ### 2. Add Elasticsearch CA certificates

-As the communication between Elasticsearch and metricbeat is using tls, you need to add the Elasticsearch CA into the server which is going to be monitored.
+As the communication between Elasticsearch and metricbeat is using tls, we need to add the Elasticsearch CA into the server which is going to be monitored.

 a.
 Copy the CA certificate from one of Elasticsearch containers